What is contraception?

 Condoms can leak or break if not used correctly.
 Oil-based lubricants (like Vaseline or massage oil) should not be used.

-A contraceptive pill (birth control) for women can be provided by a woman’s health care provider.
+Commonly referred to as “birth control” for women, the contraceptive pill can be provided by a woman’s health care provider.
 If taken correctly, the pill provides non-stop protection from pregnancy; it can make a woman’s periods more regular, reduce cramps and shorten/lighten a woman’s period.

 Birth control offers no protection against STDs.
 Each type of pill is different, so check with your doctor to learn more.